carlomr/tspeed/README.md

 Two test are generated as `Examples/Lamb` and `Examples/Wedge`.
 For the source generating them, see `Examples/src/Wedge.cpp` and `Examples/src/Lamb.cpp`.

-Tspeed and the spectral element method on triangular elemnts for elastodynamics
+Tspeed and the spectral element method on triangular elements for elastodynamics
 -------------------------------------------------------------------------
 The analysis of elastic and acoustic wave propagation phenomena has been widely studied by mathematicians and scientists since the XIX century.